-The Man Solutions Portfolio may be comprised of accumulation Share Classes and Dist Share Classes.
+Each of the Man Numeric Portfolios may be comprised of accumulation Share Classes and Dist Share Classes.
 Further detail in respect of the distribution policy is set out in the "Distribution Policy" section of the Prospectus.

-Information in relation to applications (if any) to the Irish Stock Exchange for the listing of Classes of Shares in the Man Solutions Portfolio on the Official List and trading on the Global Exchange Market or Main Securities Market of the Irish Stock Exchange shall be set out on www.ise.ie.
+Information in relation to applications (if any) to the Irish Stock Exchange for the listing of Classes of Shares in the Man Numeric Portfolios on the Official List and trading on the Global Exchange Market or the Main Securities Exchange shall be set out on www.ise.ie.